 The sole credit for anything that approaches professionalism is to co-star Richard Jaeckel, playing a psychotic-from-Mars “Lt.
 Custer” (ah, the irony echoing across history).
 The rugged-yet-boyish, always dependable Jaeckel seems to realize he’s signed onto a Giant Piece Of Poop and plays it big, doing what he can with the wretched dialogue and direction.
 He also has a quick fanny-shot: holy balut!, was Dick Jaeckel the first American movie actor to show his puwit on-screen?
 This kind of stuff can keep you up at night.

-Derek & Andress (1957-66) divorced shortly after this came out: she dumped him for Jean-Paul Belmondo, he went on to trophy-wife #3, Linda Evans.
+Derek & Andress (1957-66) divorced shortly after this came out: she dumped him for Jean-Paul Belmondo, he went on to Linda Evans.
 The record must note that Derek’s first movie as a director (this the 2nd) also starred Andress and featured Jaeckel–as well as Aldo Ray, Sammy Davis Jr., Robert Duvall and Keenan Wynn.
-It is Nightmare In The Sun, and I feel like it may be the missing movie link that could have It All Make Sense.
+It is Nightmare In The Sun, and could serve as a sort of missing movie link.

-To further set things straight, we note that Once Before I Die, sicced on America in ’66, was released a year earlier in the Philippines, under the title The 26th Cavalry.
+To further set things straight, we note that Once Before I Die, thrust upon America in ’66, was released a year earlier in the Philippines, under the title The 26th Cavalry.
 That real outfit performed heroically during the defense of Bataan, and on Jan.16, 1942 conducted the last cavalry charge in US military history.
 Derek himself served in the Philippines in 1945, during the liberation.